 MzCOM.exe is a Windows COM (i.e., Component Object Model) class wrapper for Racket.

 During normal installation of MzCOM, the executable is registered as a COM object automatically.
-If you move the Racket installation folder, re-register MzCOM.exe with
+If that registration fails or if you move the Racket installation, re-register MzCOM.exe with

-The MzCOM.exe executable find DLLs and Racket library collections relative to its own path.
+The MzCOM.exe executable will find DLLs and library collections relative to its own path.

 In the Visual BASIC 6 environment, from the Project|References (VB6), check MzCOM 1.0 Type Library.
 In Visual BASIC .NET, choose Project|Add Reference, and from the COM tab, select MzCOM 1.0 Type Library.
 In your code, declare a variable, then assign to it: